-10th Mountain Division Begins CPX-1D
+10th Mountain Division begins CPX-1D

 |0

-This work, 10th Mountain Division Begins CPX-1D [Image 3 of 3], by SPC Elijah Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Mountain Division begins CPX-1D [Image 5 of 5], by SPC Salvador Castro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.